ersel420/360121065/README.md

-# 360121065 - E-Commerce Website Demo with Django
+# 360121065 - E Commerce Website Demo with Django

-A simple e-commerce website demo made with Django.
+A simple e-commerce website demo made with [Django](https://github.com/django/django "Django").
 It was made as a project of the BLY2005 course from Marmara University Computer Programming.

 ## :star: Start
 ### :star: Instructions